THE MEANING OF HUMAN-COMPUTER INTERACTION

 responded by a new managing consultant doctor by directing the dental hygienist

-to those at other departments of the hospital who had taken care of the historical
+to those at other departments of the hospital who had taken care of the

-hospital's digital patient journal and no prescription for antibiotic
+to the hospital's digital patient journal and no prescription for antibiotic

 prophylaxis was allowed.
 The risk was taken by the elderly patient who up to